THE CRITIQUES

 Jadis JP-80 Preamplifier- Standard wholesale cost (1989)

-** Two to three thousand dollars worth of ultra rare and sealed records: London "Bluebacks" (Argenta), RCA "Shaded Dogs", "TAS" etc.
+* Two to three thousand dollars worth of ultra rare and sealed records: London "Bluebacks" (Argenta), RCA "Shaded Dogs", "TAS" etc./II Upgrade was similar.

-**** Coincident Victory II speakers were also in the "package".
-The owner of Coincident, Israel Blume, is a close personal friend.
+** The owner of Coincident, Israel Blume, is a personal friend.

 Then contrast it to the current operating standards and policies of the Editors and Reviewers of the better known audio magazines.